 Sept.
 15: Distribute budget request forms to all Department Heads.

 Sept.
 30: Compile nine (9) month figures for current year revenues and expenses.
 Sept.
 15 - Oct.
 15: Budget officer of committee develops estimates for coming fiscal year.
-Oct.
-15 - Nov.
-1: Compile non-department appropriations (i.e. insurance, pension requirements, etc.) by date and amounts.
+Compile non-department appropriations (i.e. insurance, pension requirements, etc.) by date and amounts.
 Consolidate all other expenditure estimates.

 Nov.
 1 - 15: Present proposed budget to Mayor and Council for review and changes.

 The final draft of budget is presented to Mayor and Council for adoption.

 Nov.
 15 - Dec.
 1: Advertise public budget hearing, not less than 10 days prior to hearing.

 Dec.
 1 - Jan.
 1: The governing body holds public hearing.

 Jan.
 1: The budget is adopted at organizational meeting.

-The 2013 budget for the City was formally adopted on February 4, 2013 and no amendment's were made.
+The 2014 budget for the City was formally adopted on January 6, 2014 and amended as necessary to cover any overages during the year.